-AVP is flexible – As a process, more than a curriculum AVP is highly adaptable to cover a wide range of issues.
-Our advanced workshops focus on specific topics, often topics selected by the participants in a consensus process.
+AVP is flexible – As a process, more than a curriculum, AVP is highly adaptable to cover a wide range of issues.
+Our advanced workshops tend to focus on a specific topic.
+Often topics are selected by the participants in a consensus process, so they are working on using AVP on what is important to them.
 We regularly see Advanced workshops addressing– race, anger, relationships, trauma, shame, masculinity, and more.
-This flexibility allows the tools of AVP to be brought into play as issues arise in the organization or for the participants.
+This flexibility allows the tools and processes of AVP to be brought into play as issues arise in the organization or for the participants.

 AVP works on the individual.
 AVP is not something we “do” to others.
 It develops a way of being that changes how we address conflict and how we bring ourselves to the problems and conflicts in our lives.

-AVP helps address impacts past trauma and abuse.
-As the scientific understanding of trauma improves we are learning that AVP has been addressing many of the impacts of Adverse Childhood Experiences, Trauma and PTSD.
+AVP helps address impacts of past trauma and abuse.
+As the scientific understanding of trauma improves, we are learning that AVP has been addressing many of the impacts of Adverse Childhood Experiences, Trauma and PTSD.
+This is largely why and how it works.
 We are continually refining it to take on such issues more directly also.
 Where trauma tends to push people to isolation, lack of trust, shame, and low self-esteem – AVP works by building self-esteem, connection, empathy, trust and community as part of its efficacy.
 It is an ideal tool for organizations that are looking to take on Trauma Informed Care practices.

 A Few things AVP is not – AVP is not about verbal techniques, gimmicks, or tricks to get others to do what we want.

 AVP is not academic or ivory tower.
 It does not stem from the writings or ideas of one person.
-With roots going back to the civil rights movement and the Student Nonviolent Coordinating Committee going back over 40 years, the program has been modified and changed with input from facilitators and participants who have ranged from inmates convicted of murderer and other violent crimes, victims of violence, policemen, veterans, gang members, and child soldiers, to victims and perpetrators of genocide; in places ranging from U.S. prisons to Rwanda, from Colombia to Indonesia, from refugee camps in Kenya to Australia, from Nepal to El Salvador.
-AVP has worked in some of the most violent environments with the supposedly most violent populations.
+With roots going back to the civil rights movement and the Student Nonviolent Coordinating Committee going back over 45 years, the program has been modified and changed with input from facilitators and participants who have ranged from inmates convicted of murder and other violent crimes, victims of violence, policemen, veterans, gang members, and child soldiers, to victims and perpetrators of genocide.
+In places ranging from U.S. prisons to Rwanda, from Colombia to Indonesia, from refugee camps in Kenya to Australia, from Nepal to El Salvador, AVP has worked in some of the most violent environments with the supposedly most violent populations.
 Tested in such a range of situations AVP has been refined to a program that works in a shared humanity and human nature.
 It is real world and reality based.
 Most importantly, it works!